 The D drive now shows about 24GB in use

 I refresh my WorkloadDatastore and find the VMDK size has grown to about 25GB.

 I delete 2 of the .iso files from the Windows VM and my VMDK size shrinks back down to 8.4GB.

-After TRIM/UNMAP is enabled, it will work on any new deletes.
+After TRIM/UNMAP is enabled, it will work on any new deletes in modern Windows.
 This is great for future space reclamation, but it doesn’t help you on current VMs.
 What if your VMs are already in VMC and you need to shrink them?

 To illustrate this, I’m going to take advantage of the advanced configuration flag disk.scsiUnmapAllowed = false.
 This flag is used to stop a VM from using the TRIM/UNMAP commands.
 This is useful if you have a workload that has extremely heavy delete activity and you don’t want to take the performance hit of constantly reclaiming free blocks.